 A question we get asked a lot from foreign buyers who do not plan on living permanently in Thailand is: "Can foreigners get a loan in Thailand?"

 It is possible to get access to financing without living and working in Thailand.
 However, the eligibility and choices of lending banks are limited.
 Most borrowers who qualify find better lending options elsewhere, such as in their own country.
 Many of these buyers find it more attractive to take out an equity loan on their property back home at better terms.

-Unfortunately, banks and lending institutions feel a heightened risk to lend to foreigners who do not live and work in Thailand.
+Unfortunately, banks and lending institutions feel a heightened risk of lending to foreigners who do not live and work in Thailand.

 UNITED OVERSEAS BANK (UOB)

 United Overseas Bank is one of the early entrants into the foreign lending market and was initially set up to capitalize on the growing demand from Singaporean and Malaysian buyers who were investing in property in Thailand.
 The bank usually prioritizes buyers holding a current account.